Macro Economic Overview

 India has consistently outpaced other BRICS nations since the pandemic.
-While Brazil, Russia and China have seen GDP growth soften in recent quarters, India stands out with sustained high growth of 7.8% YoY (June 2025).
-India continues to remain the fastest growing major economy with a projected growth of 6.4% (IMF) and 6.8% (RBI) for FY26.
+While Brazil, Russia, China and South Africa have seen GDP growth soften in recent quarters, India stands out with sustained high growth of 8.2% YoY in September 2025 — a six-quarter high.
+India continues to remain the fastest growing major economy with a projected growth of 6.6% (IMF) and 6.8% (RBI) for FY26.

 Quarterly Y-o-Y Real GDP growth for BRICS nations (in %)